Kat632/PP4-LettuceEat/README.md

 - I would like to thank my husband for putting up with me during the process of design and development.
 He makes sure I am fed, watered and taking regular breaks.
 - I would also like to thank Andrew Dempsey, for his invaluable help and guidance in getting Summernote to work with my forms.
-- Thanks also to Code Institute's Tutor Support - who helped me get the site deployed correctly over many hours.
+- Thanks also to Code Institute's Tutor Support (Ed, Alex and Scott) who helped me get the site deployed correctly over many hours.
-- Finally, I would like to thank the rest of my August 2021 Hackathon team - Helena, Patrik and Yorick because you are all incredibly supportive and we still work well together as a team.
+- Finally, I would like to thank the rest of my August 2021 Hackathon team - Helena, Patrik and Yorick because you are all incredibly supportive.

 [Back to top ⇧](#Lettuce-Eat)